-- The average age of the residential or commercial units in the area is at least forty years. - 9 (100.00%) buildings or improvements were determined to be 40 years of age or older. - \circ 0 (0.00%) buildings or improvements were determined to be less than 40 years of age. - The average age based upon a cumulative age calculation is 70.8 years.
+The average age of the residential or commercial units in the area is at least forty years.

+- 3 (100.0%) buildings or improvements were determined to be 40 years of age or older. - The average age based upon a cumulative age calculation is 58.0 years.

-The other criteria for Blight were not present in the area, these included:
+These other criteria for Blight were not present in the area, these included:

-- Diversity of Ownership - Factors Which Are Impairing And/or Arresting Sound Growth - Dangerous conditions to life or property due to fire or other causes - Faulty Lot Layout - Improper Subdivision or Obsolete Platting - Stable or decreasing population based on the last two decennial censuses. - Tax or special assessment delinquency exceeding fair value of the land. - Defective or unusual condition of title, - Unemployment in the designated area is at least 120% of the state or national average. - One-half of unimproved property is over 40 years old. - The per capita income of the area is lower than the average per capita income of the city or village in which the area is designated.
+- Factors Which Are Impairing And/or Arresting Sound Growth - Diversity of Ownership - o Dangerous conditions to life or property due to fire or other causes. - Faulty lot layout. - o Improper subdivision or obsolete platting. - o Stable or decreasing population based on the last two decennial censuses. - o Tax or special assessment delinquency exceeding fair value of the land. - o Defective or unusual condition of title. - Unemployment in the designated area is at least 120% of the state or national average. - o One-half of unimproved property is over 40 years old. - o The per capita income of the area is lower than the average per capita income of the city or village in which the area is designated.